-We may not be able to develop drug candidates, market or generate sales of our products to the extent anticipated.
+Even if we are successful in developing drug candidates, we may not be able to market or generate sales of our products to the extent anticipated.
 Our business may fail, and investors could lose all of their investment in our Company.